Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Discussion

 Why Cartesian natural tensors?
 The field of atomistic ML has traditionally relied on spherical tensor representations and achieved considerable success.
-In contrast, the adoption of Cartesian representations lags behind; this is, we believe, because the theoretical framework of natural tensors is less well-known and not yet fully developed.
+In contrast, the adoption of Cartesian representations lags behind, likely because the theoretical framework of natural tensors is less well-known and not yet fully developed.
 Here, we address these issues by extensions to the theory and mathematical formalism of natural tensors, as well as providing practical implementation strategies.
-While Cartesian and spherical representations describe the same underlying spatial reality and are mathematically connected (e.g., the tensor product $\uv{r} \otimes \uv{r} \otimes \dots \otimes \uv{r}$ can be expanded in terms of spherical harmonics~\cite{dusson2022atomic}), their mathematical formulations and computational implementations differ significantly (each offers distinct advantages and limitations).
-As discussed in \sref{sec:nat:tensor:theory}, natural tensors possess a clear physical interpretability.
-Additionally, natural tensor product should be computationally more efficient when the tensor rank is less than or equal to four~\cite{zaverkin2024higher}.
+While Cartesian and spherical representations describe the same underlying spatial reality and are mathematically connected (e.g., the tensor product $\hat{\mathbf{r}} \otimes \hat{\mathbf{r}} \otimes \dots \otimes \hat{\mathbf{r}}$ can be expanded in terms of spherical harmonics~\cite{dusson2022atomic}), their mathematical formulations and computational implementations differ significantly, each offering distinct advantages and limitations~\cite{zaverkin2024higher}.
+In addition, as discussed in \sref{sec:nat:tensor:theory}, natural tensors possess a clear physical interpretability.